rydmike/flex_color_scheme/README.md

 Flutter's hot reload feature and see the results at once.

-The other five examples are a part of a tutorial path, with increasing complexity, that we will walk through in the tutorial.
+The other five examples are a part of a tutorial path, with increasing complexity, that we walk through in the tutorial.
 It ends with the complete **Themes Playground** demo app included as example 5.

 ## Building the Examples